-Data Element Description (numbers in brackets indicate variable coding) AGE Age in years at admission AGEDAY Age in days (coded only when the age in years is less than 1) at admission AMONTH Admission month ASOURCE Admission source: (1) ER, (2) another hospital, (3) another facility including long-term care, (4) court/law enforcement, (5) routine/birth/other ASOURCE_X Admission source, as received from data source ATYPE Admission type: (1) emergency, (2) urgent, (3) elective, (4) newborn, (6) other AWEEKEND Admission on weekend: (0) admission on Monday-Friday, (1) admission on Saturday-Sunday DIED Indicates in-hospital death: (0) did not die during hospitalization, (1) died during hospitalization DISCWT Discharge weight on Core file and Hospital Weights file.
-Prior to 2000, this weight is used to create national estimates for all analyses.
-Beginning in 2000, this weight is used to create national estimates for all analyses excluding those that involve total charges.
+Data Element Description (numbers in brackets indicate variable coding) Data Element Description (numbers in brackets indicate variable coding) AGE Age in years at admission AGEDAY Age in days (coded only when the age in years is less than 1) at admission AMONTH Admission month ASOURCE Admission source: (1) ER, (2) another hospital, (3) another facility including long- term care, (4) court/law enforcement, (5) routine/birth/other ASOURCE_X Admission source, as received from data source.
+Available beginning in 1998.
+ATYPE Admission type: (1) emergency, (2) urgent, (3) elective, (4) newborn, (6) other AWEEKEND Admission on weekend: (0) admission on Monday-Friday, (1) admission on Saturday-Sunday.
+AWEEKEND is available beginning in 1998.
+In 1988-1997, the data element admission day of week (ADAYWK) is available.
+DIED Indicates in-hospital death: (0) did not die during hospitalization, (1) died during hospitalization DISCWT Discharge weight on Core file and Hospital Weights file.
+In all data years except 2000, this weight is used to create national estimates for all analyses.
+In 2000 only, this weight is used to create national estimates for all analyses excluding those that involve total charges.
+Discharge weights to the sample frame and state are available only in 1988-1997.
 DISCWT10 Discharge weight on 10% subsample file.
-Prior to 2000, this weight is used to create national estimates for all analyses.
-Beginning in 2000, this weight is used to create national estimates for all analyses excluding those that involve total charges.
+In all data years except 2000, this weight is used to create national estimates for all analyses.
+In 2000 only, this weight is used to create national estimates for all analyses excluding those that involve total charges.
 DISCWTcharge Discharge weight for national estimates of total charges on Core file and Hospital Weights file.
 Only available in 2000.
 DISCWTcharge10 Discharge weight for national estimates of total charges on 10% subsample file.
 Only available in 2000.
-DISPUB92 Disposition of patient (discharge status), UB92 coding: (1) routine, (2) short term hospital, (3) skilled nursing facility, (4) intermediate care, (5) another type of facility, (6) home health care, (7) against medical advice, (8) home IV provider, (20) died in hospital, (40) died at home, (41) died in a medical facility, (42) died, place unknown, (50) Hospice, home, (51) Hospice, medical facility